laureschemm/notes/README.md

 # 2023-12-27
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Write code that is easy to read, understand, and maintain.
 Complex code may seem impressive at first, but it often leads to bugs, maintenance nightmares, and confusion for other developers.
 Remember, you write code not only for the computer but also for humans to read and collaborate on.
 So, strive for clarity and conciseness in your programming."

+# 2023-12-28
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may seem impressive, but it often leads to bugs, maintenance issues, and confusion.
+Strive to write clean, concise, and readable code that solves the problem at hand efficiently.
+Remember, code is read far more often than it is written."